 Diese Webseite ist eine nicht-kommerzielle Fanseite, welche den Fans von Ellen Page Unterhaltung und Infos bieten soll.
 Alle Bilder und Multimediainhalte werden auf Basis des Fair Copyright Law 107 verwendet und sämtliche Rechte liegen bei den jeweiligen Urhebern oder Besitzern.
 Es besteht nicht die Absicht, Urheberrechte oder Rechte an eingetragenen Warenzeichen zu verletzen.
 Sollte diese Homepage oder Teile von ihr gegen bestehendes Urheberrecht verstoßen, oder Rechte an Markenzeichen verletzen, geschieht dies ohne Beabsichtigung.
 Ich bitte in diesem Fall um Benachrichtigung, damit dies umgehend korrigiert werden kann.

 Was lange währt, wird endlich gut!
-Hier ist das lang angekündigte Special zum diesjährigen Sundance Film Festival mit exklusiven Filmkritiken zu »Touchy Feely« und »The East« verfasst von Marcela.
+Hier ist das lang angekündigte Special zum diesjährigen Sundance Film Festival mit einem exklusiven Bericht sowie Filmkritiken zu »Touchy Feely« und »The East« verfasst von Marci.
 Sie war vor Ort als freiwillige Helferin mit dabei und hat eingewilligt ihre Erlebnisse sowie die von ihr aufgenommenen Fotos und Videos mit uns zu teilen.
 Wir hoffen euch gefällt was wir für euch zusammengetragen haben!
 Eine vollständige Übersetzung habe ich dieses Mal nicht vorgenommen, da es ein enormer Aufwand gewesen wäre und jeder ernsthafte Fan ein wenig Englisch können sollte.

 Touchy Feely - Review